dev-ggomes/auto-refresh-any-site/README.md

    - If you want to auto refresh a site, find this line: `driver.Navigate().GoToUrl("https://site.com");` and change the link to the site you want to auto refresh <br>

    - This script were made to auto refresh any site every `5 seconds`.
 If you want to change this period of time between refreshes, change the value of this line: `Thread.Sleep(5000);` to every value you think is the better for you. <br>
+  > [!WARNING]
 > Too short periods of time between refreshes may cause a crash in your browser.

 </p>